Louisville 2025 Program

 Diana Reigelsperger, Seminole State College

-“Rethinking marginality: Labor, Economy, and Power across the African Diaspora in 19th Century Brazil”
+“Rethinking Marginality: Labor, Economy, and Power across the African Diaspora in 19th Century Brazil”

 Anna T. Browne Ribeiro, University of Louisville